Camp Beauregard Today

 Additionally, Camp Beauregard serves as both a staging base for National Guard personnel and a logistical staging area for various emergency response agencies during times of State and Federal Emergencies.

-The facility will be renamed in 2023, and will become the Louisiana National Guard Training Center Pineville.
+The facility was renamed in 2023, and became the Louisiana National Guard Training Center Pineville.

 Early History of Camp Beauregard